-The Citadel Records Challenge is a year-long event to establish men’s and women’s record marks in a battery of athletic and fitness events.
+The Citadel Records Challenge is a Tier 5 event.
+It is a year-long event to establish men’s and women’s record marks in a battery of athletic and fitness events.
 Events require superior individual athletic skill and/or physical fitness.
 The Citadel Records Challenge is considered an event within the Intramural program; record-breaking performances performed elsewhere, for example during a CFPT or Swim Meet, are not eligible for consideration.
 This is a Tier 5 event.

 Rope Climb - from a seated position, cadet will climb to the top of rope located in the Deas Hall Gym and touch wooden top for fastest time (to 10th of a second).
 Feet may not touch the ground on the ascent; legs or feet may not touch rope on ascent.

 Standing Broad Jump - for furthest distance, jump out from a standing position, pushing off with both feet at the same time.
 Start with toes just behind a marked line in the Deas Hall Gym.
 Distance is measured from the heel closest to the start line or from the body part closest to the start line if cadet falls to the ground.
 Distance is recorded in feet and whole inches.

 High Jump - using a Scissor, Western Roll, Straddle Roll or Flop technique, execute a running high jump that clears the cross bar so that it remains in place.
 Take-off for any technique used must be one-footed.
 Height is recorded in feet and whole inches.